-You're here because you want to wake up every morning to the perfectly brewed, silky-smooth, flavour-bursting cup of coffee.
-But you don't want to leave your cosy home and drive to the coffee shop, nor do you want to spend 20 minutes making it yourself.
+You're here because you want to wake up every morning to the perfectly brewed, silky-smooth, flavor-bursting cup of coffee.
+But you don't want to drive to the coffee shop every day to get it.

-Choose the right one, and you start every day on the right foot; with the perfect cup of coffee in hand. but choose the wrong one, and you'll end up with a watery, strange tasting brown gloop, and a feeling of immense regret as you just blew $900+.
-OUCH
+You need the best super automatic espresso machine.
+Think of these machines as your own personal barista (without the hipster attitude).
+Choose the right one, and you start every day on the right foot – the perfect cup of coffee in hand.
+Choose the wrong one, and you'll end up with watery, strange-tasting brown gloop, and a feeling of immense regret as you just blew $900+.

-Below you'll find a list of options that will keep you happy knowing you chose well.
-We also reveal a little-known secret that may help you avoid wasting hundreds, if not thousands of dollars when buying one...
+Below you'll find a list of our picks for the best automatic espresso machines – no junk, no regrets.
+We also reveal a little-known secret that may help you avoid wasting hundreds, if not thousands of dollars when buying one.

 Because these machines are so expensive, you need to read this next part carefully, or risk making the wrong choice and wasting a large sum of money.

-So how do you select the best super automatic espresso maker for you?
-Here’s a few things to look out for.
+So how do you select the best fully automatic espresso machine for you?

-If you’re the type who likes customisation, go for a super automatic with a high level of programmability; which still lets you have a say in making your coffee.
+If you’re the type who likes customization, go for a super automatic with a high level of programmability – so you still have a say in how your coffee is made.

 Brew Group – Built-In Or Not?